anbox-cloud/discourse-docs/exp/security.md

 All communication between services uses TLS encryption and authentication.
 Access is controlled through secure authentication tokens or temporary passwords.
 There are no insecure HTTP endpoints, but all HTTP communication is secured by TLS and happens over HTTPS.

-Secure communication is achieved using TLS and public-key encryption with a chain of trust up to a shared root Certificate Authority (CA).
+Secure communication is achieved using TLS and public-key encryption with a chain of trust, up to a shared root Certificate Authority (CA).
 However, when the cluster is being brought up or a new unit is being added, the chain of trust and certificates required must be bootstrapped into the machines.

 The following table shows the authentication methods that are in place for the different components.